mvinturis/mailbox-automation/README.rst

 ==================

 mailbox-automation implements an automated runner to simulate user interaction with a specific mailbox (Hotmail, Yahoo, Aol).
 The program uses Chromedp Go package to develop activities for each runner implementation.
 In general the runner activities are comprised of:

-* mark not spam emails from the Spam folder;
+* Mark not spam emails from the Spam folder;

-* open messages from Inbox folder;
+* Open messages from Inbox folder;

-* pin/categorize/flag messages from Inbox folder;
+* Pin/categorize/flag messages from Inbox folder;

-* move Inbox messages to Archive folder;
+* Move Inbox messages to Archive folder;

 Usage example
 -------------